bp Southern Africa believes in meaningful and sustainable transformation. Its transformation journey has focused on four key areas:

 bp Southern Africa is 25% +1 Black Owned where bp (plc) owns 75%-1 and Kapela 20%+1 share and bp Southern Africa Education Foundation Trust 5%.
 Kapela is a consortium that includes the Disability Empowerment Concerns Trust.
 The DAC is a broad-based trust with over 2 million people with disabilities as beneficiaries of which 85% are Black and 50% Women as well as a majority-owned and managed equity firm.

-BPSA has achieved B-BBEE Level 2 for 3 consecutive years since the promulgation of the B-BBEE Codes of Good Practice, in May 2015.
+bp Southern Africa has achieved B-BBEE Level 2 for 3 consecutive years since the promulgation of the B-BBEE Codes of Good Practice, in May 2015.

-To promote and support BP’s transformation agenda in South Africa, we have disposed of key terminals to Black empowerment parties.
-These include pipeline terminals that are linked to the New Multi-Product Pipeline (NMPP.)We continue to invest in ensuring safe and reliable operations at all our terminals and look for opportunities to ensure transformation in the industry on an on-going basis.
+To promote and support bp’s transformation agenda in South Africa, we have disposed of key terminals to Black empowerment parties.
+These include pipeline terminals that are linked to the New Multi-Product Pipeline (NMPP.)We continue to invest in ensuring safe and reliable operations at all our terminals and look for opportunities to ensure transformation in the industry on an ongoing basis.

 bp Marine’s South Africa operations use two barges (small in-port tankers taking fuels from shore tank and delivering to a customer ship) operating companies in Durban, both level 2 BBBEE companies with women and youth among shareholders.
 These deliver about 35KT/month of bp fuels between them.
 In Richards Bay bp uses two barges; which are both operated by a single level 2 BBBEE company and these deliver about 20KT/month of bp fuel.
 We also deliver diesel by trucks in the ports of Durban and Cape Town. bp marine uses level 2 BBBEE entities for such road freighting, delivering 3KT/ month of bp fuels.